 Seton and UT-Austin share a vision for combining the resources of a major hospital system with the resources and expertise of a nationally-recognized university to launch productive research collaborations that will generate important new knowledge and guidance for improving health policy, health care services delivery and health outcomes.
 A central goal of this initiative is to build a long-term partnership that will secure the involvement of high-quality research faculty and personnel, develop infrastructure and capacity for responsiveness to research and community health needs, and leverage other research funding opportunities.
 Another important objective of the research partnership is to support the active dissemination of research findings to the broader public (as well as in academia) in ways that will maximize the policy and societal impacts of the research.

-- CHASP hosted two related symposiums on Transforming Healthcare through Research Collaboration bringing together researchers, community-based research partners, practitioners, and policymakers.
-Agendas and links to presentations:
+As part of efforts to meet these goals, the Collaborative launched two rounds of a research grant competition (2015 and 2017) and hosted two related symposiums (2017 and 2016) on Transforming Healthcare through Research Collaboration bringing together researchers, community-based research partners, practitioners, and policymakers.